skiano/block/README.md

 A utility for describing positions in terms of a pattern block.
 You configure the size and settings of the pattern block and then ask for 'absolute' positions to be converted to positions on the pattern block.

-_So far it only works with integer positions_
+_So far only integer positions are fully tested_

 #### Installation